tinymce/tinymce-docs/_includes/release-notes/51new-features.md

 ```

 For information on `powerpaste_clean_filtered_inline_elements`, see: [PowerPaste - `powerpaste_clean_filtered_inline_elements`]({{site.baseurl}}/plugins/powerpaste/#powerpaste_clean_filtered_inline_elements).

+#### Pre-filtering and post-filtering callbacks

+**PowerPaste** 5.2 also adds _pre-filtering_ and _post-filtering_ callbacks.
+Developers can add custom filtering before and after **PowerPaste**'s filters are run using the _pre-filtering_ and _post-filtering_ callbacks.
+These can be added as init options or at runtime using event listeners.

+For information on using the Pre-filtering and Post-filtering callbacks, see: [PowerPaste Plugin - Pre-filtering and post-filtering callbacks]({{site.baseurl}}/plugins/powerpaste/#pre-filtering-and-post-filtering-callbacks)

 ### Page Embed
 The {{site.productname}} 5.1 release includes **Page Embed** 1.0.1.